AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

          AmrLevel::FillPatch(*this, Sborder, NUM_GROW,
                              prev_time, State_Type, 0, NUM_STATE);

-   Here, we are filling the ng ghost cells of at time prev_time.
-We are using the that is part of the current Castro object that we are part of.
-Note: FillPatch takes an object reference as its first argument, which is the object that contains the relevant —that is what the this pointer indicates.
+   Here, we are filling the ng ghost cells of MultiFab Sborder at time prev_time.
+We are using the StateData that is part of the current Castro object that we are part of.
+Note: FillPatch takes an object reference as its first argument, which is the object that contains the relevant StateData—that is what the this pointer indicates.
    Finally, we are copying the State_Type data components 0 to NUM_STATE [3]_.